tcpipuk/go-llama.cpp/docs/building.md

 # Building guide

-This guide covers all build options for go-llama.cpp, from basic CPU-only builds to hardware-accelerated configurations for maximum performance.
+This guide covers all build options for llama-go, from basic CPU-only builds to hardware-accelerated configurations for maximum performance.

 ## Build requirements